 Just substitute in your own email address and workspace ID.

-Now let’s enter our URL into API Connector and import Toggl data into Google Sheets.
+Now let's enter that URL into API Connector.

 - In the Create screen, enter the Request URL we just created

 - Under Headers, enter a set of key-value pairs, like this:

 Replace YOUR_BASE64_ENCODED_STRING with your encoded string from part 1.

 - Create a new tab and click Set current to use that tab as your data destination.

 - Under Output options, switch to Grid mode (this makes the output easier to read).